jakeyjakeyy/dfchronicles/README.md

   - Creates a popup overlay for user login and registration.

 - **navbar.css & navbar.js**
-  - Main element and functionality of the navbar app, changing what is displayed in the Browser app.
+  - Main element and functionality of the navbar component, changing what is displayed in the Browser component.

 ### Utils